10 Best Ways to Lower Your Phone Bill

 Connect to free Wi-Fi whenever possible rather than using up data that could run up your bill.
 Unlimited data plans give you access to high-speed internet basically whenever you need it, but using up data on a limited plan could cause you to run out of high-speed internet quicker than you need to.

-You should also keep an eye out for whether apps on your phone are using data even if they are not open.
+You should also keep an eye out for apps that use data even if they are not open.
 This can run up your bill.
 You can check your status in the Cellular Data Usage section of your phone settings.
 To conserve data, you can turn off cellular data to restrict data to when you’re on Wi-Fi.

 Autopay can be another way to bring down your cell phone bill, though you should carefully weigh the pros and cons of automatic payments before setting them up with your phone provider.